apocalyptech/pystarboundmap/README.md

    room-sized object "decals" which get drawn over the rooms, but it seems to hide all the actual blocks, so possibly they're not actually transparent?
    Perhaps we're drawing objects in the wrong layer or something, too.
+   - Really what it comes down to is that we should be obeying the "renderLayer" parameter, which can vary from object to object.

 LICENSE
 -------